Last Updated on 17 February, 2021 by Veronica

 It became a booming city by the gold rush of 1915 to 1917, but things soon slowed down, and in 1941, the United States government ordered all mines closed due to World War II.

 You can visit the abandoned mine; there are organized tours for a visit.
-To this day, the mine is operated as a hobby by two older people.
-Although it does not give them much benefit, it gives them to pay for the beers they drink according to their own words.
+To this day, two older people operate the mine as a hobby.
+Although it does not give them much benefit, it allows them to pay for the beers they drink according to their words.

 You can also visit the Oatman Mine Museum.